MetPX/sarracenia/doc/sr_subscribe.1.rst

 .. contents::

-Sr_subscribe is a program to efficiently download files from websites or file servers that provide `sr_post(7) <sr_post.7.html>`_ protocol notifications.
-Such sites publish a message for each file as soon as it is available.
+Sr_subscribe is a program to download files from websites or file servers that provide `sr_post(7) <sr_post.7.html>`_ protocol notifications.
+Such sites publish messages for each file as soon as it is available.
 Clients connect to a *broker* (often the same as the server itself) and subscribe to the notifications.
 The *sr_post* notifications provide true push notices for web-accessible folders (WAF), and are far more efficient than either periodic polling of directories, or ATOM/RSS style